-The Chief Auditor's Office Audit Charter, approved by the Commission in January 2014, clearly defines the multiple focus of the Chief Auditor's Office on audit services, information technology audit services, and advisory services.
+The Chief Auditor's Office Audit Charter (Charter), approved by the Commission in February 2016, clearly defines the multiple focus of the Chief Auditor's Office on audit services, information technology audit services, and advisory services.
 The Charter also defines our vision and philosophy, mission, scope of activities, responsibilities, authority, independence, professional standards, quality assurance processes, continuing professional development, and reporting relationships.

 As defined in the Charter, internal auditing encompasses the examination and evaluation of the adequacy and effectiveness of the agency's system of internal control and the quality of performance in carrying out the goals and objectives of the agency.
-The Texas Internal Auditing Act adopts the IIA's definition of internal audit:
+The Texas Internal Auditing Act adopts the Institute of Internal Auditor's (IIA) definition of internal audit: